 Any original executed Master Agreement, Confirmation or other related document may be digitally copied, photocopied, or stored on computer tapes and disks (the “Imaged Agreement”).
 The Imaged Agreement, if introduced as evidence on paper, the Confirmation (if introduced as evidence in automated facsimile form), the recording (if introduced as evidence in its original form), and all computer records of the foregoing (if introduced as evidence in printed format) in any judicial, arbitration, mediation or administrative proceedings will be admissible as between the parties to the same extent and under the same conditions as other business records originated and maintained in documentary form.
 Neither Party shall object to the admissibility of the recording, the Confirmation, or the Imaged Agreement on the basis that such were not originated or maintained in documentary form.
 However, nothing herein shall be construed as a waiver of any other objection to the admissibility of such evidence.

-To the extent required by Applicable Law, Seller shall provide Buyer with Seller’s Material Safety Data Sheets (“MSDS”) for the Products to be delivered hereunder.
+To the extent required by Applicable Law, Seller shall provide Buyer with Seller’s MSDS [already defined] for the Products to be delivered hereunder.
 Nothing herein shall excuse Buyer from complying with Applicable Law that may require Buyer to provide its employees, agents, contractors, users and customers who may come into contact with the Products with a copy of the MSDS and any other safety information provided to it by Seller or that require Buyer to ensure that the recommendations relating to the handling of the Products are followed.
 Compliance with any recommendation contained in the MSDS or other safety information shall not excuse Buyer from complying with all Applicable Law.

 In the absence of any other agreement governing insurance requirements for access to a property or facilities for loading or unloading a Product, this provision shall apply.
 In the event a party (“C”) enters onto the property of the other party (“D”) to either deliver or receive Product, then, unless C is self-insured and has provided D evidence of such self-insurance as requested and reasonably acceptable to D, C agrees to procure and maintain or cause its assessing agents, contractors and their subcontractors and representatives to procure and maintain, insurance coverage.
 Such insurance shall be in compliance with the requirements of the Applicable Law of the Delivery Location.
-C acknowledges and agrees that D shall not insure C’s Products, servants and/or property nor the Product(s), property and/or servants of others in connection with this Contract.
+C acknowledges and agrees that D shall not insure C’s Products, servants [OUCH!
+How about employees] and/or property nor the Product(s), property and/or employees of others in connection with this Contract.
 Insurance required by the above provision, if any, and deductibles associated therewith shall be carried and paid, as applicable, by C at its own expense.
+[Best left to special provisions?]

 In the event delivery of Product(s) hereunder is to be accomplished by waterborne transportation, the applicable “marine provisions” shall be attached to or made a part of the Master Agreement or the applicable Confirmation.
+[Best left to special provisions?]

 Unless otherwise specifically agreed to by the parties in writing, Buyer shall not represent, or authorize or permit any other person to represent, that Product delivered hereunder is the Product of Seller.
 All Product delivered hereunder shall be used or sold under Buyer’s brand names or the brand names of its purchasers, it being understood and agreed that nothing herein shall be construed to permit Buyer or its purchasers to use Seller’s name or any brand name it may have in connection with the sale of any Product purchased hereunder.
+[Best left to special provisions?]